gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting --payloads PATH              Payload(s) from one or more local JSON or YAML files, skip all prompting and execute the request 1-N times, once for each file.
 PATH can be a directory or a file pattern.
-        --payloads-ignore-error      Continue processing payloads if an error occurs.
+        --ignore-payload-errors      Continue processing any remaining payloads if an error occurs.
 The default behavior is to stop processing when an error occurs.
     -j, --json                       JSON Output
     -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.